josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 uv tool run glances
 ```

-OK, a single line to _run and install glances_, This creates a temporary environment which is discarded once we're done with the tool.
+OK, a single line to _run and install glances_, This creates a temporary environment which that discarded once we're done with the tool.

 Let me show you the equivalent command, it is called `uvx`: